 Applicants are requested to ask three referees to write directly to Mrs Jane Fisher-Hunt, Secretary of the Appointments Committee, Faculty of Classics, Sidgwick Avenue, Cambridge CB3 9DA by the closing date.
-References may be emailed to fjf24@cam.ac.uk.
+References may be emailed to fif24@cam.ac.uk.
+The Faculty will not contact referees for references.